Term of the Moment

 Definition: URL

-(Uniform Resource Locator) The address that defines the route to a file on an Internet server (Web server, mail server, etc.).
-URLs are typed into a Web browser to access Web pages and files, and URLs are embedded within the pages themselves as links (see hypertext).
+(Uniform Resource Locator) The address that defines the route to a page or file on an Internet server (Web server, mail server, etc.).
+URLs are typed into a Web browser to access Web pages and files, and URLs are links embedded within the pages to other pages (see hypertext).

-To access a home page on a website, only the protocol and domain name are required.
-For example, https://computerlanguage.com retrieves the home page of the Computer Language Company's website.
+To access a website, only the protocol and domain name are required.
+For example, https://computerlanguage.com retrieves the home page of the Computer Language Company.
 HTTPS is the Web protocol, and COMPUTERLANGUAGE.COM is the domain name.
-Browsers default to the https:// prefix so only the computerlanguage.com needs to be typed in.
+Browsers default to the https:// prefix so only computerlanguage.com needs to be typed.

-If a page is not the home page, its name has to be part of the address, and a slash is used to separate it from the domain name.
+If a page is not the home page, its name must be in the address, and a slash separates it from the domain name.
 For example computerlanguage.com/about.php points to the About page (about.php file).
 See URL shortening.

-If a page is stored in a subdirectory (folder within a folder), its name is also separated by a slash, and subdirectories can be several levels deep.
-Follow the example below:
+If a page is stored in a subdirectory (folder within a folder), its name is separated by a slash, and subdirectories can be several levels deep.

 This: Is the: